-Jill hears a compliment — of any type and quite possibly sincere — from Jack and says that it was not sincere, such as doubting he meant it for her particularly, or calling him a charmer, or a rogue, a silver-tongued devil or other less than honest characterization, or it flattery, or telling him to stop it, or describing it as an exaggeration.
+Alice hears a compliment — of any type and quite possibly sincere — from Bob and says that it was not sincere, such as doubting he meant it for her particularly, or calling him a charmer, or a rogue, a silver-tongued devil, or other less than honest characterization, or it flattery, or telling him to stop it, or describing it as an exaggeration.

 A wise reaction to The Casanova.